wp-plugins/wp-ultimate-csv-importer/Readme.txt

 == Upgrade Notice ==

+= 3.6.72 =
+* Upgrade to enable/disable debug mode in settings.

 = 3.6.71 =
 * Upgrade now for complete export features as in Pro with bug fix.